AshleyJagai/BridgeUpSTEM-SpectreCell/units/unit_2/d17/labs/projectpt1.md

 - ~~Create two new empty pandas dataframes~~

+- Give matches/new_objects dataframes the same columns as gaia_catalogue

 - Find a way to compare the datasets and store pre-existing objects in your matches array and the rest in your array of new objects

 - Store your created dataframes as csv files (don't forget to give them descriptive names!)